Aromasin 25 mg side Effects on Female

 by | Jan 24, 2023 | Cancer | 0 comments

 Aromasin is a prescription brand-name medication.
-It got the approval of the food and drug administration (FDA) to treat certain types of breast cancer in patients who have gone through menopause.
+It got the approval of the Food and Drug Administration (FDA) to treat certain types of breast cancer in patients who have gone through menopause.

 Aromasin is an aromatase inhibitor that plays a significant role in breast cancer treatment.
-It is used to treat advanced-stage breast cancer and used as an adjuvant treatment for early-stage breast cancer positive (ER+).
+It is used to treat advanced-stage breast cancer and used as an adjuvant treatment for early-stage breast cancer that is positive (ER+).
 Adjuvant means additional treatment administered after your initial treatment.
 Aromasin may be prescribed as a short or long-term therapy.
 Speak to your doctor for more information about how long you will need to take medicine.
 Aromasin comes in one strength, i.e. 25 mg.
 Read on to learn about the drug’s common mild and serious side effects.

 Common side effects of Aromasin